 - Isolation: avoid the outdoors and other animals until fully recovered

-- Medication: give prescription in full; let your veterinarian know if your dog refuses
+- Medication: give the prescription in full; let your veterinarian know if your dog refuses any of their medication

 - Special diet: small portions of bland food when your dog can eat solid food again

 Your dog is recovering from intestinal tract damage and may have a loose stool or no stool at all for the first few days.

 The best prevention for parvovirus is to follow the vaccine schedule that your veterinarian recommends.
 The standard plan includes a series of parvovirus vaccines.
 Keep your newly vaccinated puppy away from other dogs for 2 weeks after the last shot.